 What to Pack for Ireland: Essential Items

 Ireland has some terrific wool and sweater producers, but it may take a bit of digging.
-In recent years we’ve found that the major tourist shops often sell cheap Chinese versions.
+In recent years we’ve found that the majority of tourist shops often sell cheap Chinese versions.
 Of course, you can still find a great sweater at home.
 I love this recycled one from Patagonia, one of our favorite outdoor brands.

 T-Shirt or V Neck